WordPress/gutenberg/gutenberg-package/README.md

         'media-library': false,    // to disable Media library from WordPress
-        posts: true,               // to add PostsPanel to Documents tab 'template-settings': true, // to add TemplateSettingsPanel to Documents tab
+        posts: true,               // to add PostsPanel to Documents tab 'template-settings': true, // to add TemplateSettingsPanel to Documents tab },
-        extras: true,              // to add an extra tab in sidebar },
-    labels: {
-        ...,
-        extras: 'The extra Tab label in thesidebar'
-    }
 }
 ```